William Heinecke

-William Ellwood Heinecke (วิลเลียม เอ็ลล์วู๊ด ไฮเน็ค; born 1949) is an American-born Thai businessman.
+William Ellwood Heinecke (วิลเลียม เอ็ลล์วู๊ด ไฮเน็ค; born 4.
+June 1949) is an American-born Thai businessman.
 He is the founder and chairman of Minor International PCL.
 The company includes Minor Hotels, Minor Food, and Minor Lifestyle.

+As of 2025, he is among the twenty richest men in Thailand.

 Early life

 Heinecke moved to Bangkok in 1963 at the age of 14 with his family, having previously lived in Japan, Hong Kong, and Malaysia.
 Heinecke's father spent 25 years in the United States military, serving in World War II and the Korean War.
 When he retired, he joined the foreign service.
 His mother was an Asia correspondent for Time magazine.
 Heinecke studied at the International School Bangkok, and persuaded the editor of the now-defunct Bangkok World to let him write a weekly column on go-carting.
 In return, he received advertising space alongside it.

 Career

 At age 17, while still a high school student, Heinecke took over from the Bangkok World's advertising manager.
 One year later, he founded Inter-Asian Enterprise, to supply office cleaning services, and Inter-Asian Publicity, a radio advertising company, using US$1,200 he had borrowed.
 He later sold Inter-Asia Publicity to Ogilvy & Mather.
 In 1967, he founded Minor Holdings, which over the next four decades would grow into The Minor Group, including more than 30 companies.

 Heinecke had his first hotel venture in 1978 with the opening of the Royal Garden Resort Pattaya.
 His business ventures have included advertising agencies and other hotels in Bangkok, Hua Hin, Phuket, Chiang Mai, and Chiang Rai, as well as outside of Thailand.
 He also introduced American-style fast foods to Thailand in the late 1970s and 1980s — brands like Mister Donut, The Pizza Company, and Burger King.
 Heinecke naturalized as a Thai citizen in 1991, renouncing United States citizenship in the process.
 He was the president of the American Chamber of Commerce in Thailand, and sat on the Prime Minister’s Foreign Investment Advisory Council.
 He is a supporter of the Thai Elephant Conservation Center, and authored The Entrepreneur, which has been translated into a number of languages.